kevinGodell/mp4frag/readme.md

 Currently being used in a media source extension project @ https://github.com/kevinGodell/mse-live-player

-# Options for instantiating new Mp4Frag
+# Options for a new instance of Mp4Frag

 #### bufferListSize: unsigned int (2 - 10), *setting this value will store specified number of media segments in the buffer*
 `const mp4frag = new Mp4Frag({bufferListSize: 3});`